etheralm/libpurecool/README.md

 ## Fork of Charles Blonde's libpurecoolink library: [link](https://github.com/CharlesBlonde/libpurecoollink)

-This Python 3.4+ library allow you to control [Dyson fan/purifier devices](http://www.dyson.com/air-treatment/purifiers/dyson-pure-hot-cool-link.aspx) and [Dyson 360 Eye robot vacuum device](http://www.dyson.com/vacuum-cleaners/robot/dyson-360-eye.aspx).
+This Python 3.4+ library allows you to control [Dyson fan/purifier devices](http://www.dyson.com/air-treatment/purifiers/dyson-pure-hot-cool-link.aspx) and [Dyson 360 Eye robot vacuum device](http://www.dyson.com/vacuum-cleaners/robot/dyson-360-eye.aspx).

 [official documentation](http://libpurecool.readthedocs.io)

 ## Status

 This library is becoming quite stable but backward compatibility is not yet guaranteed.

+Device firmware is occasionally updated along with the Dyson API, so functionality may be disrupted while we interpret the changes.

 ## Full documentation